balu72/TP1-InterCompany-Pricing-Policy/MEDIUM_ARTICLE.md

-# Building a Production-Ready RAG System for Transfer Pricing Regulations: A Journey from Broken Code to 481 Knowledge Chunks
+# From RAG to Production: Building an AI-Powered Transfer Pricing Policy Generator

 ## Introduction

 Transfer pricing between multinational entities is one of the most complex areas of international taxation.
-When tasked with building a Retrieval-Augmented Generation (RAG) system to serve information on transfer pricing regulations between India and the US, I discovered that the real challenge wasn't just understanding the domain—it was transforming broken code into a production-ready system capable of accurately retrieving regulatory information from 481 knowledge chunks spanning OECD guidelines and Indian tax regulations.
+What started as a simple RAG (Retrieval-Augmented Generation) system to query transfer pricing regulations evolved into a complete AI-powered policy generator capable of producing comprehensive, regulation-compliant transfer pricing documentation in minutes.

-This is the story of that journey.
+This is the story of building a production-ready system that combines:
+- **RAG** with 481 regulatory chunks
+- **LangGraph** for workflow orchestration
+- **Flask REST API** for production deployment
+- **Automated policy generation** with human-in-the-loop review

+## Part 1: The RAG Foundation (Weeks 1-2)

-## The Initial State: A Broken System
+### The Initial Challenge: Broken Code

 The project started with what appeared to be a straightforward RAG implementation using LlamaIndex and local Ollama models.
-However, the first attempt to run the system revealed multiple critical issues:
+However, the first attempt revealed multiple critical issues.

-### Issue #1: Deprecated API Usage
+#### Issue #1: Deprecated API Usage

 ```python
 # ❌ Original Code (Broken)